luismartinez85/angular2-basic/README.md

-> ## Due to Angular2 framework instability, this starter kit is NOT recomended for production yet.
+> ## Due to Angular2 framework instability, this starter kit is NOT recommended for production yet.

-More details in the followin [section](#known-issues)
+More details in the following [section](#known-issues)

 ![](docs/angular2-basic-logo.png)

-# Angular2 Basic v1.0.0-beta.1
+# Angular2 Basic v1.0.0-beta.2

 > Provides fast, reliable and extensible starter for the development of Angular2 projects.